 Hey, all.
 This is a comic I started on 24 Hour Comic Day, but I only managed to complete 12 pages on that day.
 That makes it a technical failure, but I decided it was worth finishing regardless of that.

-weaponizedboredom asked: I, like you, have a life-long love of espionage.
+weaponizedboredom said: I, like you, have a life-long love of espionage.
 This past weekend, I went to see the Spies: Hidden World of Espionage exhibit at the Franklin Museum in Philly and saw some really amazing artifacts (the pickaxe that killed Trotsky, etc.).
 Then, the creeping realization fully dawned on me that this stuff was real and most of it damn near fascistic.
 Top that all off with the NSA spying.
 How can I reconcile the love of the world of spies with the scary real-world implications that come along?

 They’re two very different things, obviously.
 Fiction has the ability to shine light on reality, to illuminate those things we’ve ignored or missed or take for granted.
 Le Carré and MacIntosh are excellent examples of taking the fiction of espionage, dramatizing it, and using it to both entertain and to explicate, and that’s for the best.
 Bond, you know, not so much - Bond (even modern Bond) has always been far more about escapist fantasy than real-world implications and events.

 Part of the nature of espionage in the “real world” is that it is, in large part I think, cynicism hidden behind a veil of pragmatism.
 There’s a line from The Sandbaggers that puts it pretty well, where Burnside says, “It’s the old rule, Sam.
 Do unto the other guy, but do it first.”

 The better version of the same philosophy is presented by Le Carré in The Spy Who Came in from the Cold.